knative/docs/docs/admin/install/uninstall.md

 # Uninstalling Knative

-To uninstall an Operator-based Knative installation, follow the [Uninstall an Operator-based Knative Installation](#uninstall-an-operator-based-knative-installation) procedure below.
+To uninstall an Operator-based Knative installation, see the following [Uninstall an Operator-based Knative Installation](#uninstall-an-operator-based-knative-installation) procedure.
-To uninstall a YAML-based Knative installation, follow the [Uninstall a YAML-based Knative Installation](#uninstall-a-yaml-based-knative-installation) procedure below.
+To uninstall a YAML-based Knative installation, see the following [Uninstall a YAML-based Knative Installation](#uninstall-a-yaml-based-knative-installation) procedure.

 ## Uninstalling a YAML-based Knative installation